amazon 3pl services

 What is Amazon 3PL, and How Does It Work?

 As part of the e-commerce supply chain, Amazon has turned up third-party logistics services into one of its priorities.
-It adds up to the challenges of being an Amazon 3P seller: stocking, keeping, and shipping.
-With good strategies, 3PL providers manage these to ensure that sellers concentrate on growing their businesses.
+It adds up to the challenges of being an Amazon 3P seller, including inventory, fulfillment, and overall Amazon operations management.
+With good strategies, 3PL for Amazon providers manage these to ensure that sellers concentrate on growing their businesses.

-When compared to Fulfillment by Amazon, which runs the entire processing under controls of Amazon, with 3PL, one can have warehouses, order fulfillment, and shipping done for you while providing a better scope for flexibility and cost savings.
+When compared to Fulfillment by Amazon, which runs the entire processing under controls of Amazon, with 3PL, one can have an Amazon 3PL warehouse, order fulfillment, and shipping done for you while providing a better scope for flexibility and cost savings.
+Understanding Amazon SFP 3rd party logistics fulfillment pricing is essential when evaluating whether this model fits your business.

 Pros of Using a 3PL Provider for Your Amazon Business